joemccann/juke/README.md

 Now, restart the app, `node app.js`, and navigate to `http://localhost/`.

+<br><br>
 If you want to actually run this on a production server there are two things you should do.
-First, compress/concat with smoosh:
+First, start and stop the app.
+This will update the stylus file and image prefix for production (we should change this so you can just call the method inside the app.js file, but lazy for now):

+<pre>node app.js</pre>

+<pre>CTRL+C</pre>

+Now that the proper asset/image prefix is set, let's smoosh it.

 <pre>